Continuum percolation in high dimensions: Introduction and statement of the main results

 \subsection{Introduction.}

 Consider a homogeneous Poisson point process on $\R^d$.
 At each point of this process, we center a ball with random radius, the radii of distinct balls being i.i.d.\ and independent of the point process.
 The union $\Sigma$ of these random balls is called a Boolean model.
-This Boolean model only depends on two parameters : the intensity $\lambda$ of the point process of centers, and the common distribution $\nu$ of the radii of the balls.
+This Boolean model only depends on three parameters : the intensity $\lambda$ of the point process of centers, the common distribution $\nu$ of the radii of the balls and the dimension $d$.

 Denote by $\lambda_d^c(\nu)$ the critical intensity for percolation in $\Sigma$.
-We then consider $c^c_d(\nu)$, the proportion of space which is covered by $\Sigma$ when $\lambda=\lambda_d^c(\nu)$.
+We then consider $c^c_d(\nu)$, the volumic proportion of space which is covered by $\Sigma$ when $\lambda=\lambda_d^c(\nu)$.
 This quantity is called the critical covered volume.
-Some numerical simulations in low dimension and some heuristic arguments in any dimension suggest that the critical covering fraction may be minimal when $\nu$ is a Dirac measure, that is when all the balls have the same radius.
+This quantity is scale invariant (see \eqref{e:scaling}).
+For example $c_d^c(\delta_1)=c_d^c(\delta_r)$ for any $r>0$, where $\delta_r$ denotes the Dirac measure on $r$.
+Numerical simulations in low dimension and heuristic arguments in any dimension suggested that the critical covered volume may be minimal when $\nu$ is a Dirac measure, that is when all the balls have the same radius.
 We show that this is not true in high dimensions.
-We prove this by studying the critical covered volume $c_d^c(r^{-d}\mu(dr))$ of a given measure $\mu$ as $d$ tends to infinity.
-See the definition \eqref{e:mud} below for some remarks about this normalization.
-When $\mu$ is a Dirac measure, this has been studied by Penrose in \cite{Penrose-high-dimensions}.
-Our results yield that whenever $\mu$ is not a Dirac measure, for all $d$ large enough, $c_d^c(r^{-d}\mu(dr))$ is strictly smaller than $c_d^c(r^{-d}\delta_1(dr))=c_d^c(\delta_1)$.
+This result is proved through the study of the following kind of asymptotics.
+Let $\mu$ be a probability measure on $]0,+\infty[$ such that $r^{-d}\mu(dr)$ is a finite measure for any $d \ge 1$.
+For any $d$, we then consider the probability measure $\widetilde{\mu_d} = Z_d^{-1} r^{-d} \mu(dr)$ where $Z_d$ is a normalization constant.
+The $r^{-d}$ normalization will be discussed and motivated below \eqref{e:mud}.
+We prove that, as soon as $\mu$ is non degenerate, one has :

+This proves that, when $d$ is large enough, the critical covered volume is not minimal in the constant radii case.

-When $\mu$ is a Dirac measure, the asymptotic behavior of $c_d^c(r^{-d}\delta_1(dr))=c_d^c(\delta_1)$ is given by the associated Galton-Watson process.
-This is due to the fact that geometrical dependencies vanish in high dimensions.
-This is not true anymore in the general case and geometry still plays a role.
+The constant radii case has been studied by Penrose \cite{Penrose-high-dimensions}.
+He proved that the asymptotic behavior of $c_d^c(\delta_1)$ is given by the critical parameter of the associated Galton-Watson process.
+This is due to the fact that geometrical dependencies vanish in high dimension in that case.
+We first focus in this paper on the case where the radii take only two distinct values.
+We prove that, in that case, the asymptotic behavior of $c_d^c(\widetilde{\mu_d})$ is given by a competition between genealogy effects (given by the associated two-type Galton-Watson process) and geometrical dependencies effects.
+This yields \eqref{e:ll} in that case.
+The general non degenerate distribution of radii case follows.